LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 > >
 > > Note that the `S` is **case-sensitive!**
 > >
-> > To order files in a directory by their last modification date, in combination with the `-l` flag:
+> > To order files in a directory by their last modification date, in combination with the `-l` argument:
 > >
 > > ~~~
 > > ls -lt